Associate Vice President, Research and Innovation

 Honors Bachelor of Science (High Distinction), University of Toronto (2004)

 Dawn leads applied research at George Brown, including growing research capacity and attracting external partnerships and financial investment.
 Dawn also oversees institutional research and planning, focusing on educational quality measurement and improvement, and strategy implementation.
 Dawn joined George Brown’s Research and Innovation team in 2007 as a Project Manager and then as Senior Project Manager.
 She was appointed Director of Research and Innovation in 2012 and led the team on proposal development and writing, business development and outreach, and internal capacity development.

 By leading funding applications, seeking new partnerships and championing student involvement, Dawn has played an integral part in the growth of research at George Brown.
-Since establishing the Office of Research and Innovation in 2007, George Brown has undertaken projects with more than 700 industry partners involving 138 faculty members and over 7,500 students.
+Since establishing the Office of Research and Innovation in 2007, George Brown has undertaken projects involving more than 1,000 industry partnerships, engaging 208 faculty members and providing over 10,000 student experiences.

-Dawn has a Master of Science from the University of Toronto and serves as a member the George Brown College Innovation Advisory Board, George Brown’s Food Innovation and Research Studio (FIRSt) Advisory Board, the Tech-Access Canada Advisory Board and the Heads of Applied Research (Ontario).
+Dawn has a Master of Science from the University of Toronto and serves as the Chair of the Ontario Heads of Applied Research Executive Committee, and a member of Colleges and Institutes Canada National Research Council, the Tech-Access Canada Advisory Board, the George Brown College Innovation Advisory Board, and George Brown’s Food Innovation and Research Studio (FIRSt) Advisory Board.